YesInAJiffy/sql/README.md

 JOIN order_items oi ON o.order_id = oi.order_id
 JOIN products p ON oi.product_id = p.product_id
 WHERE c.first_name = 'John';
-10. UNION: Combines the result sets of two or more SELECT queries, removing duplicates.
+9. **UNION**: Combines the result sets of two or more SELECT queries, removing duplicates.
 Example: select * from customers where first_name ='John' union select * from customers where last_name like 'D%';
-11. SUBQUERY: A query nested inside another query, allowing for more complex filtering and data manipulation.
+10. **SUBQUERY**: A query nested inside another query, allowing for more complex filtering and data manipulation.
 SELECT *
 FROM customers
 WHERE customer_id IN (